mt-upc/blog/posts/3a_Thesis2021_OriolDomingo.md

 * This **lifelong learning** system gives the advantage to easily train the model on new unlabeled data, even from a different domain.
 * Our unlabeled data notably exceeds the labeled one, in particular, this is beneficial for **minor languages** or **tasks under-represented**, such as Basque or Relationship Extraction respectively.

+## Acknowledgements

+I want to specially thank Marta R. Costa-jussà for her supervision and comments during the development of this project, and also, Carlos Escolano for his technical feedback.
+This would not have been possible without the help and support of the UPC’s Machine Translation group.

 ## References